d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 from torch import nn

 def batch_norm(X, gamma, beta, moving_mean, moving_var, eps, momentum):
-    # Use `is_grad_enabled` to determine whether we're in training mode
+    # Use `is_grad_enabled` to determine whether we are in training mode
     if not torch.is_grad_enabled():
-        # In prediction mode use mean and variance obtained by moving average
+        # In prediction mode, use mean and variance obtained by moving average
         X_hat = (X - moving_mean) / torch.sqrt(moving_var + eps)
     else:
         assert len(X.shape) in (2, 4)